bhaskar-mitra/bhaskar-mitra.github.io/_posts/2026-04-16-acm-and-caste.md

 </div>
 <br/>

-In spite of this good news, a lot of work remains to ensure that our research and professional communities remain caste-free spaces which is only possible if we put our anti-casteism into active practice.
+In spite of this positive news, a lot of work yet remains to ensure that our research and professional communities remain caste-free spaces which is only possible if we put our anti-casteism into active practice.
 And those who may be less familiar with the history of caste oppression, I invite you to learn more on this topic and become anti-caste allies.
-Here are a few books and a documentary to get you started on that journey.
+Here are pointers to a couple of books and a documentary to get you started on that journey.

 <center>
   <table>